DRAWING IN ITALY’S TUSCANY AND UMBRIA REGIONS 2026

 FEES AND ACCOMMODATIONS FOR ONE WEEK SESSION:

-Deposit of $500 reserves your place in the workshop.
+A $500 deposit reserves your place in the course experience.
 The deposit is non-refundable.

-Payment and deposit are fully reimbursed if the course is canceled.
+Payment and deposit are fully reimbursed if the “DRAWING IN ITALY’S TUSCANY AND UMBRIA REGIONS 2026” experience is canceled.

-The first and second installments are non-refundable unless a waiting list participant fills that slot—because participants will purchase air tickets when the course is confirmed.
+The deposit and course fee are non-refundable unless a waiting list participant fills that slot.

-o To complete your registration, send your deposit using the TD Bank secure link https://app.autobooks.co/pay/davide-prete
+2) Send your deposit, remaining or full payment using the TD Bank secure link https://app.autobooks.co/pay/davide-prete

 I am interested!